gary-kaitung/Kaggle-Titanic-Machine-Learning-from-disaster/README.md

 2) Visualization of feature relations
 3) Feature engineering

-Then, I used two modelling approaches to do the training and predictions
+Two modelling approaches were applied on  training and predictions
 1) fastai - tabular learner model
 2) Stacking models
+   i - Random Forest Classifier
+   ii - Extra Trees classifier
+   iii - AdaBoost classifier
+   iv - Gradient Boosting classifer v - support vector machine

+The rank is on the top 10% among 10945 teams on the leaderboard (credit to Anistropic)